-On left top of the TV are also located from left to right: an audio-in port, AV-ports, a S-VHS port and two CD-i controller ports (see picture).
+On the top left of the TV the following ports are available (from left to right): an audio-in port, AV-ports, a S-VHS port and two CD-i controller ports (see picture).

 As indicated earlier, the B&O has a built-in CD-i player.
 The fact that a CD-i player was built in instead of a regular CD player or a DVD player is nothing more than remarkable.
 The sale of the TV started in 1997, at a moment when the sales of the regulair CD-i consoles, movies and games were already in decline.
 1997 was also the introduction year of the DVD.
 The last AV5 rolled off the production line in 2002.
 At that time the CD-i was not supported anymore and the DVD became more and more common.
 So when you bought a new AV5 in 2002 you got an exorbitantly expensive TV that was also endowed with outdated technology.

 However, the fact that the AV5 has a built-in CD-i player makes it “suitable” as a gaming console.
 While the CD-i may not go down in history as the most popular game console, there are a number of decent games available.
 Due to the partner deal of Philips and Nintendo, a number of games with Nintendo characters have been released for the CD-i.
 While these CD-i variants of the popular franchises cannot stand the light of day according to many Nintendo fans, Hotel Mario and Zelda’s Adventure are fun games.
 In addition, ports such as Lemmings, Tetris and Pac Man and exclusive CD-i titles such as The Apprentice are definitely worth playing.